Ansible Roles¶

 Note

-This role uses system packages where available, but for platforms or architectures where they are not available will require external builds.
-Defaults will pick external packages from OpenStack Infra builds, but you should evaluate if this is suitable for your environment.
+This role uses system packages where available, but for platforms or architectures where they are not available will utilise external packages.
+Defaults will pick packages built from the OpenDev infra project, but you should evaluate if this is suitable for your environment.

 This role configures the host to be an OpenAFS client.
 Because OpenAFS is very reliant on distribution internals, kernel versions and host architecture this role has limited platform support.
 Currently supported are